Care in Underserved Communities

 USC Dentistry maintains an expansive network of community outreach programs to extend quality oral health care to those who cannot usually afford to visit a dentist’s chair.
 These programs meet a critical need in local and regional communities and expose USC dental students to clinical experiences that shape their ability to think critically and provide exemplary care.
-As families and communities across California have been impacted by COVID-19, we expect that the need for oral healthcare will likely grow in the coming months, especially as families face income instability and have been challenged in locating the care they need during the pandemic.
+As families and communities across California have been impacted by COVID-19, the need for oral healthcare has grown as families face unemployment or income instability and have been challenged in locating the care they need during the pandemic.

 Trojans Making an Impact

 We are continually grateful for the investments our alumni, friends and supporters have made in the past that have given us the capabilities necessary to adapt during this current crisis.
 Amidst unprecedented challenges and unexpected change, USC Dentistry continues to focus on training skilled clinicians who are leaders in the dental profession.
 As we continue to engage current and future students in the education of providing exemplary patient care and drive the evolution of dental practice, gifts to the USC Dentistry Innovation Fund allow the school to direct resources where they are most needed.

 We remain steadfastly committed to our students while also acknowledging the very real challenges they are facing.
 To help address those challenges and to support USC Dentistry students impacted by the COVID-19 crisis, generous donors to USC Dentistry have made gifts to the USC Dentistry, OT and PT Student Emergency Fund.

 This fund will continue to serve as a lifeline—both during the current crisis and into the future—helping Ostrow students across all of our academic programs who are experiencing unexpected and overwhelming financial challenges, such as struggling to pay rent, provide for young families, finance necessary emergency travel or afford basic necessities as they continue or complete their education.